Higher multiplier ideals: Local and global properties

-\begin{proof} The problem is local, and so we may assume that $X$ is an open subset of $\C^n$, and that $D$ is the zero locus of a holomorphic function $f$ with $f(0)=0$.
-By cutting with $d$ generic chosen hyperplanes and using the Restriction Theorem \ref{thm: restriction theorem}, we can assume $\dim X=n-d$, where $d=\dim Z$ and $0\in D$ is an isolated singular point of multiplicity $m$.
+\begin{proof}[Proof of Theorem \ref{thm: numerical criterion for nontriviality}] The problem is local, and so we may assume that $X$ is an open subset of $\C^n$, and that $D=\mathrm{div}(f)$ for a holomorphic function $f$ with $f(0)=0$.
+By cutting with $d$ generic chosen hyperplanes and using Theorem \ref{thm: restriction theorem}, we can assume $\dim X=n-d$, where $d=\dim Z$ and $0\in D$ is an isolated singular point of multiplicity $m$.